 The Higher Education Emergency Relief Funding provided funding to universities to use for emergency financial aid grants to students for expenses related to the disruption of campus operations due to the coronavirus.
 The University did not expend any of these funds in the fiscal year ended June 30, 2021.
-As of June 30, 2022, the University had expended \$2,554,921 and drawn \$2,554,306 of these Federal corona virus relief funds.
-The amount of \$2,554,921 was included in nonoperating Federal corona virus relief funds revenue on the statement of revenues, expenses, and changes in net position for the fiscal year ended June 30, 2022.
-The University also recognized accounts receivable of \$615 in the fiscal year ended June 30, 2022.
+As of June 30, 2023, the University had expended and drawn \$2,555,521 of these Federal corona virus relief funds.
+The amounts of \$2,554,921 and \$600 were included in nonoperating Federal corona virus relief funds revenue on the statement of revenues, expenses, and changes in net position for the fiscal years ended June 30, 2022 and June 30, 2023 respectively.
+The University also recognized accounts receivable of \$615 in the fiscal year ended June 30, 2022 and \$-0- in the fiscal year ended June 30, 2023.
+The final draw down was completed in fiscal year ended June 30, 2023

 The Higher Education Emergency Relief Funding and the Institutional Relief Funding are awarded under Section 2003(a)(1) of the ARP Act.
 The Institutional Relief Funding allows the University to cover costs associated with significant changes to the delivery of instruction due to the coronavirus as well as recover lost revenue.
-As of June 30, 2022, the University had expended \$2,523,071 and drawn \$2,517,003 related to the Institutional Relief Funding.
-The University expended \$665,496 in the fiscal year ended June 30, 2021 and \$1,857,575 in the fiscal year ended June 30, 2022.
-The amounts of \$665,496 and \$1,857,575 were included in nonoperating Federal corona virus relief funds revenue on the statement of revenues, expenses, and changes in net position for the fiscal years ended June 30, 2021 and June 30, 2022 respectively.
-The University also recognized accounts receivable of \$145,596 in the fiscal year ended June 30, 2021 and \$6,071 in the fiscal year ended June 30, 2022.
+As of June 30, 2023, the University had expended and drawn \$2,540,008 related to the Institutional Relief Funding.
+The University expended \$665,496 in the fiscal year ended June 30, 2021, \$1,857,575 in the fiscal year ended June 30, 2022 and \$16,937 in the fiscal year ended June 30, 2023.
+The amounts of \$665,496, \$1,857,575 and \$16,937 were included in nonoperating Federal corona virus relief funds revenue on the statement of revenues, expenses, and changes in net position for the fiscal years ended June 30, 2021, June 30, 2022 and June 30, 2023 respectively.
+The University also recognized accounts receivable of \$6,071 in the fiscal year ended June 30, 2022 and \$-0- in the fiscal year ended June 30, 2023.
+The final draw down was completed in fiscal year ended June 30, 2023.

 The Title III Strengthening the Institutions Relief Funding awarded under Section 2003(a)(2) of the ARP Act allows a university to cover costs associated with significant changes to the delivery of instruction due to the coronavirus.
 Guidance issued by the US Department of Education specifically allow institutions to use this funding to cover the cost of technology associated with a transition to distance education, grants to cover the costs of attendance for eligible students, and faculty and staff trainings.
 Additionally, funds may be used to cover operational costs, such as lost revenue, reimbursements for prior expenses, and payroll.
-As of June 30, 2021 these funds had not been awarded.
-As of June 30, 2022, the University had expended \$224,830 and drawn \$184,002 of these Federal corona virus relief funds.
-The amount of \$224,830 was included in nonoperating Federal corona virus relief funds revenue on the statement of revenues, expenses, and changes in net position for the fiscal year ended June 30, 2022.
-The University also recognized accounts receivable of \$40,828 in the fiscal year ended June 30, 2022.
+As of June 30, 2023, the University had expended and drawn \$225,131 of these Federal corona virus relief funds.
+The amount of \$224,830 and \$301 were included in nonoperating Federal corona virus relief funds revenue on the statement of revenues, expenses, and changes in net position for the fiscal years ended June 30, 2022 and June 30, 2023 respectively.
+The University also recognized accounts receivable of \$40,828 in the fiscal year ended June 30, 2022 and \$-0- in the fiscal year ended June 30, 2023.
+The final draw down was completed in fiscal year ended June 30, 2023.